A One-Day Drive Through 10 Locations on Reykjanes

 Photo by Helgi Halldórsson

-The Lighthouse at Hólmsberg was built in1956 and stands 9,3 m tall with a compartment for the light of 3,4 m tall.
-It has identical lighthouses in 6 other parts of Iceland, all designed by the engineer Axel Sveinsson.
+The Lighthouse at Hólmsberg was built in1956 and stands 9.3 meters (30.5 feet) tall with a compartment for the light of 3.4 meters (just over 11 feet!) tall.
+There are identical lighthouses in 6 other locations in Iceland, all designed by the engineer Axel Sveinsson.

 Photo by Sigurdur Bjarnason

 Brimketill is a small pool carved naturally by marine erosion.
 It lies at the lava shore edge west of the town of Grindavík and is one of the most popular natural attractions of Reykjanes.
-According to folklore it was regularly occupied by a giantess named Oddný, hence its old name Oddnýjarlaug.
+According to folklore, it was regularly occupied by a giantess (a common figure in Icelandic folklore) named Oddný, hence its old name Oddnýjarlaug.

 Photo Visit Reykjanes